MaREI-EPMG/TIM-Carbon-Budget-August_2024/pages/about.md

 * 250Mt aligned with 1.5°C (33%) and 1.7°C (67%) (IPCC AR6 650-700Gt CO<sub>2</sub> RCB)

+The TIM scenarios incorporate two types of carbon budget constraints for different periods:

+**(1) CB 2021-2050**: This is the overall carbon budget constraint that sets the maximum allowable CO<sub>2</sub> emissions from energy systems for the period 2021 to 2050.
+The specified amount reflects the limits in scenario names.
+For example, the *Mitigation 350 Mt* scenario assumes a maximum of 350 million tonnes of CO<sub>2</sub> emissions from energy systems from 2021 to 2050.

+**(2) CB 2021-2030**: This budget represents the maximum allowable CO<sub>2</sub> emissions from energy systems for the period 2021 to 2030.
+This constraint is based on Sectoral Emissions Ceilings (SECs) as outlined in the [Table 3.2 Climate Action Plan](https://www.gov.ie/pdf/?file=https://assets.gov.ie/296414/7a06bae1-4c1c-4cdc-ac36-978e3119362e.pdf#page=null).
+The total SECs for the periods 2021-2025 and 2026-2030 have a maximum limit of 275 Mt of CO<sub>2</sub>.

 Carbon budget allocations are as follows:

 <img src="https://github.com/user-attachments/assets/1763a8ac-4ba8-4a76-b34a-7e8224c92ce4" alt="Carbon budget1" width="600" />